 Cash generated from operations and borrowings under the Credit Facility are the Partnership's primary sources of liquidity.
-At March 31, 2003, the Partnership had working capital of \$41.6 million.
-In April 2003, the Credit Facility was amended to increase the aggregate committed sum to \$250 million, increasing the remaining capacity under the facility to \$185.5 million.
-In addition, the Partnership has a \$500 million universal shelf registration statement, declared effective March 14, 2003, which allows the issuance of additional common units or debt securities.
-The Partnership's working capital position is stronger than indicated because of the relatively low historical costs assigned under the LIFO method of accounting for crude oil inventories reflected in the balance sheets.
-The current replacement cost of all such inventories exceeded their carrying value at March 31, 2003 by \$34.8 million.
-Management believes that the Partnership has sufficient liquid assets, cash from operations and borrowing capacity under its credit agreements to meet its financial commitments, debt service obligations, unitholder distributions, contingencies and anticipated capital expenditures and acquisitions.
+Management currently believes that the Partnership has sufficient liquid assets and cash from operations to satisfy its financial commitments, including debt service obligations, unitholder distributions, contingencies and anticipated maintenance capital expenditures.
+In addition, the Partnership's working capital of \$41.8 million at June 30, 2003 is based upon the relatively low historical costs assigned under the LIFO method of accounting for crude oil inventories reflected in the balance sheets.
+The current replacement cost of all such inventories exceed their carrying value at June 30, 2003 by \$33.4 million.
 However, the Partnership is subject to business and operations risks that could adversely effect its cash flow.
 The Partnership may supplement its cash generation with proceeds from financing activities, including borrowings under the Credit Facility, other borrowings and the issuance of additional common units.
+In April 2003, the Credit Facility was amended to increase the aggregate committed sum to \$250 million, increasing the remaining capacity under the facility to \$185.5 million.
+In addition, the Partnership has a \$500 million universal shelf registration statement which allows the issuance of additional common units or debt securities.